vapor-ware/synse-modbus-ip-plugin/README.md

 ## Modbus Plugin Configuration

-Plugin and device configuration are described in detail in the SDK Documentation.
+Plugin and device configuration are described in detail in the [SDK Documentation][sdk-docs].

 There is an additional config scheme specific to this plugin for the contents of a configured device's `data` field.
 Device `data` may be specified in two places (the prototype config and